soondubu137/resume-website/src/projects/gas.md

 - An annotator server: the "core business functionality" - genomics annotation - is run on this server.
 - A util server: supporting utilities, including email notifications, file archiving, file thawing, and file restorating are handled by this server.

-These three servers coordinate with each other asynchronously with message queues.
+These three servers coordinate with each other asynchronously with message queues (AWS SQS).
+As a cloud-native application, many AWS services are used as well.

 ## Technologies & Tools